Terms and Conditions

 8.1 We will endeavour to record all advice on important matters in writing.
 Advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if we provide oral advice (for example during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.

 9.1 We are committed to providing you with a high quality service that is both efficient and effective.
-However, should there be any cause for complaint in relation to any aspect of our service, please contact David Turner.
+However, should there be any cause for complaint in relation to any aspect of our service, please contact Stuart Thomson.
 We agree to look into any complaint carefully and promptly and do everything reasonable to put it right.
 If you are still not satisfied you can refer your complaint to our professional body, the Institute of Chartered Accountants in England and Wales.

 10. Applicable law